Singles holidays in July

 Sailing and cruising for singles in July

 July is a great month for a sailing or cruise holiday, and it can be a cooler way to explore some European destinations as well.
-Traditional gulet cruises along the Turkish coastline have had a makeover for solos, courtesy of Friendship Travel which runs them exclusively for singles, meaning no single supplement.
-Laid-back and fun, you’ll get to explore Turkey’s gorgeous scenery with a ready-made group of friends, and the breaks can be combined with the company’s house party hotels in Fethiye and Olu Deniz.
+Traditional gulet cruises in the Greek islands have had a makeover for solos, courtesy of Friendship Travel which runs them exclusively for singles, meaning no single supplement.
+Laid-back and fun, you’ll get to explore fascinating small islands with a ready-made group of friends, and the breaks can be combined with the company’s house party hotels in Rhodes.